-Notes: Figure shows the change in U.S. imports between quarters t-4 and t decomposed into six margins, where relationships are defined using a "naive" definition: relationships start when they transact for the first time in the data and end when they transact for the last time.
-The margins are constructed by taking the change in trade between t-4 and t for every importer-exporter-product triplet and by assigning this change in trade to one of the six categories based on my definition of whether a relationship or a product is no longer active.
-"New relationships" is trade by importer-exporter pairs that are new in t compared to t-4.
-"New products" is trade by importer-exporter-product triplets that are new in t compared to t-4 where the overall importer-exporter relationship already existed in t.
+Notes: Figure shows the change in U.S. imports between quarters t - 4 and t decomposed into six margins, where relationships are defined using a "naive" definition: relationships start when they transact for the first time in the data and end when they transact for the last time.
+To comply with the Census Bureau's volume of output restrictions, the figure contains data for only Q1 and Q3 of every year, and interpolates across the intermittent quarters Q2 and Q4.
+The margins are constructed by taking the change in trade between t - 4 and t for every importer-exporter-product triplet and by assigning this change in trade to one of the six categories based on my definition of whether a relationship or a product is no longer active.
+"New relationships" is trade by importer-exporter pairs that are new in t compared to t - 4.
+"New products" is trade by importer-exporter-product triplets that are new in t compared to t - 4 where the overall importer-exporter relationship already existed in t.
 "Within Relationship-Product Increase" is the change in trade for continuing importer-exporter-product triplets that trade more in t than in t-4.
-"Relationship destruction" is the (absolute value) of trade by relationship is triplets in t-4 that are terminated in t.
-"Product removal" is the (absolute value) of trade by importer-exporter-product triplets in t-4 that are no longer active in t while the overall relationship is still active.
-"Within Relationship-Product Decrease" is the (absolute value) change in trade for continuing importer-exporter-product triplets that trade less (possibly 0) in t than in t-4.
+"Relationship destruction" is the (absolute value) of trade by relationships in t - 4 that are terminated in t.
+"Product removal" is the (absolute value) of trade by importer-exporter-product triplets in t - 4 that are no longer active in t while the overall relationship is still active.
+"Within Relationship-Product Decrease" is the (absolute value) change in trade for continuing importer-exporter-product triplets that trade less (possibly 0) in t than in t - 4.
 The margins add up to the total change in imports.